 Graduates are allowed to sit for the Fundamentals of Engineering examination in many states and, after meeting state requirements for appropriate work experience, may also be examined for the Professional Engineer designation.

-Educational objectives for graduates with a Bachelor of Science in Architectural Engineering Technology that are demonstrated during their workforce careers (in addition to all of the outcomes included in the associate program) include:
+In addition to all of the objectives included in the associate program, the Program Educational Objectives for graduates with a Bachelor of Science in Architectural Engineering Technology that are demonstrated during their workforce careers include:

-- Technical design: Graduates are able to design and integrate complex systems into the building form, emphasizing human comfort and resource conservation, incorporating expertise in a single engineering discipline
+- Technical design: designing and integrating complex systems into the building form, emphasizing human comfort and resource conservation, incorporating expertise in a single engineering discipline

-- Communication skills: Graduates use computer-aided design and drafting to communicate complex building systems and exhibit expanded oral presentation skills to effectively explain technical designs; graduates have also improved their interpersonal skills for team efforts and for interacting with clients, the public, and others
+- Communication skills: using computer-aided design and drafting to communicate complex building systems and exhibit expanded oral presentation skills to effectively explain technical designs; demonstrating improved interpersonal skills for team efforts and for interacting with clients, the public, and others

-- Structural engineering design: Graduates use principles and procedures to analyze and design structures in wood, steel, concrete, and other materials while addressing sustainability issues
+- Structural engineering design: using principles and procedures to analyze and design structures in wood, steel, concrete, and other materials while addressing sustainability issues

-- Mechanical engineering design (HVAC & plumbing systems): Graduates use principles and procedures to analyze and design building mechanical systems, including the use of energy conservation and sustainability concepts
+- Mechanical engineering design (HVAC and plumbing systems): using principles and procedures to analyze and design building mechanical systems, including the use of energy conservation and sustainability concepts

-- Electrical & lighting engineering design: Graduates use principles and procedures to analyze and design energy efficient building electrical and lighting systems
+- Electrical and lighting engineering design: using principles and procedures to analyze and design energy-efficient building electrical and lighting systems

-- Engineering management: Graduates understand and apply the principles of management for engineering business and project administration
+- Engineering management: understanding and applying the principles of management for engineering business and project administration

-In addition to the student outcomes included in the associate program, students with a Bachelor of Science in Architectural Engineering Technology will be able to:
+The Student Outcomes included in the associate program, graduates with a Bachelor of Science in Architectural Engineering Technology will be able to: